Pioneers in Technology!

 As the very first high school in the area to start a laptop/device program, we have a proud 20 year tradition of incorporating technology into our curriculum.

 Because we have tremendous pride in our educational technology program, each student is expected to acquire a device or devices to bring to school.
 We expect the family to have purchased a device no later than July 31st.
 It is up to each family where they would like to obtain the device.

-Students may also bring secondary devices to use in the classroom such as an ipad or android tablet with the knowledge that these particular devices may difficult to be used in certain situations, such as typing a long term paper with research.
+Students may also bring secondary devices to use in the classroom such as an iPad or Android tablet with the knowledge that these particular devices may be difficult to use in certain situations, such as typing a long research paper.

-Purchasing a laptop with a solid state drive (SSD) rather than a hard drive is ideal, but does come with a higher cost.
+Purchasing a laptop with a solid state drive (SSD) rather than a hard drive is ideal, but does come at a higher cost but a reduced capacity.
 The user will see at least three times the speed when using a SSD drive and for normal usage the reduced capacity is not a problem.

 We have a full time device technician on staff.
 If any device breaks, our technician will diagnose each device and provide a solution.
 We do not charge for any labor when fixing devices but we do charge for parts.

 We are a Windows environment, but we do allow Macs.
-They are more difficult to work on, but technician will do his best on any device that he receives.
-If he cannot fix it (which is rare) he will facilitate repair for you.
+They are more difficult to work on, but our technician will do their best on any device received.
+If the device cannot be repaired in house, an alternative solution will be recommended.

 Gross Catholic has a top-notch web filter in place that blocks inappropriate sites.
 Our web filter does not work outside of school.
 Parents may want to investigate appropriate web filters for their home network.

 Overall, we love technology and what it can do for students!